Iankulani/network-traffic/README.md

 # network-traffic
-cyber drill tool used to monitor traffic
+cyber drill tool used for monitoring traffic